-4. Working with Environments
+4. Working with Environment

 The following discusses Pkg's interaction with environments.
-For more on the role environments play in code loading, including the "stack" of environments from which code can be loaded, see this section in the Julia manual.
+For more on the role, environments play in code loading, including the "stack" of environments from which code can be loaded, see this section in the Julia manual.

-Creating your own projects
+Creating your own environments

-.
-It is however easy to create other, independent, projects.
-This approach has the benefit of allowing you to check-in a Project.toml, and even a Manifest.toml if you wish, into version control (e.g. git) alongside your code.
+if you wish, into version control (e.g. git) alongside your code.
 It should be pointed out that when two projects use the same package at the same version, the content of this package is not duplicated.
 In order to create a new project, create a directory for it and then activate that directory to make it the "active project", which package operations manipulate:

-(v1.0) pkg> activate .
+(@v1.9) pkg> activate MyProject

 (MyProject) pkg> st

-julia> readdir()
+julia> isdir("MyProject")

 (MyProject) pkg> add Example